mfinelli/recueil/IMPLEMENTATION.md

   on success (same pattern as Devices.svelte's copy-to-clipboard button) — there's nothing on the page's own state to update, since this never touches `page` at all, only the queue.

+### `DELETE /api/captures/{id}`

+- New `DeleteCapture` query — captures has no `user_id` of its own, so ownership is scoped via `DELETE ...
+USING pages` (the DELETE equivalent of the join `GetCaptureByIDForUser`/`SetCaptureLanguage` already use for SELECT/UPDATE), same reasoning, new syntax for the new statement type.
+Cascades to this capture's screenshot/readability/AI job rows via the schema's own `ON DELETE CASCADE` chain, same as `DeletePage`'s own reasoning — and leaves on-disk archive files orphaned for the same reason `DeletePage` does (content-hash addressing, possible sharing across captures/pages; see DESIGN.md §15's Phase 13 entry) — no new decision needed on either front, both already settled there.
+- **Extends the no-empty-pages policy down one level, per your call**: deleting a page's _last_ remaining capture deletes the page itself too, in the same transaction. `internal/httpapi.DeleteCapture` reads the capture first (confirms ownership, gets `page_id`), opens a transaction, deletes the capture, calls the new `CountCapturesByPage`, and calls the already-existing `DeletePage` query if the count comes back zero — all committed together, so a page is never observably left at zero captures even for an instant.
+- Frontend: a "Delete capture" button on the reader view, `confirm()`-gated (same pattern as PageDetail/Tags/Collections' own deletes).
+Always navigates to `/` (the library) on success, deliberately not back to the page detail — the response alone doesn't say whether the page survived or got deleted along with its last capture, and guessing wrong would mean landing on a 404; `/` is always valid either way.

+### Regenerate summary / regenerate readability

+- `POST /api/captures/{id}/regenerate-summary` and
+  `POST /api/captures/{id}/regenerate-readability`: new
+  `RegenerateAIJobForCapture`/ `RegenerateReadabilityJobForCapture` queries,
+  each resetting the relevant job row (`ai_jobs`/`readability_jobs`) back to `status = 'pending'` — attempts, `error`, `claimed_at`, `completed_at` all reset to a clean slate too, since this is a deliberate user-requested redo, not error recovery (unlike the existing `ManualRetryAIJobForUser`/`ManualRetryReadabilityJobForUser`, both restricted to already-`failed` jobs from the Queue screen's own failed-item review — these two work from _any_ prior status, keyed by `capture_id` itself rather than the job's own id).
+The already-running `ai.Runner`/ readability job runner picks either up on its own normal polling schedule — no new processing logic anywhere.
+- `regenerate-summary` 404s gracefully if readability itself never succeeded for this capture (no `ai_jobs` row exists yet — that row is only created once the readability job succeeds once). `regenerate-readability` always has a row to reset (`readability_jobs` is created at ingest time, unconditionally), so it only 404s for a genuinely bad/not-owned capture id.
+- **Regenerate-readability deliberately does NOT requeue the AI job** — today there's no extra state (e.g. a "readability changed since this summary was generated" flag) to make that decision by, so a stale AI summary is left exactly as stale as it was before this endpoint existed; a separate, explicit regenerate-summary click is what actually refreshes it.
+If tracking that staleness ever becomes real work worth doing (a new column, most likely), automatically requeuing the AI job too becomes the natural thing to reconsider at the same time.
+- Frontend: both are fire-and-forget from the reader view's own perspective — neither touches the rendered capture at all on success, so each just shows a transient "Queued!" confirmation (same pattern as PageDetail's own recapture button), not a state change to watch for.

+### `GET /api/capture-config`

+- Reports this running agent's currently-configured `readability_version` and `ai_model` — the exact same values already threaded into `readability.Params`/`ai.Params` at `cmd/agent.go` startup, now also threaded into `httpapi.Server` (`cmd/server.go`'s own call to `httpapi.NewServer` grew two trailing string params for it). `ai_model` is reported as unset (`null`, not `cfg.AIModel`'s literal value) whenever `cfg.AIBaseURL` is empty — AI enrichment being toggled off entirely doesn't necessarily mean `cfg.AIModel` itself was ever cleared, so this reads the same is-it-actually-enabled signal `cmd/agent.go` itself already uses, not just the model string in isolation.

+### Task A: previously-untracked-in-the-API fields

+- `GET /api/captures/{id}`'s response gained six fields that were already real columns in Postgres and simply never made it into `captureDetailResponse`:
+  `readability_version`, `content_hash` (not nullable — set at ingest time, not by a later job), `thumbnail_size_bytes`, `thumbnail_hash`,
+  `favicon_size_bytes`, `favicon_hash`.
+Pure DTO/mapping work — no migration, no
+  new query beyond the existing `SELECT captures.*`.
+New `int4OrNil` helper (`textOrNil`'s twin for `pgtype.Int4`) for the two `*_size_bytes` fields.